The Domino Sugar factory has been lying idly all summer on the Williamsburg waterfront, but its

 Megan Sperry, who directed a documentary last year about gentrification in New York called The Domino Effect, and who regularly collaborates with opposition organization Save Domino, believes Two Trees is being “shady” by rushing into demolition.
 A post on her movie’s blog accuses Two Trees of ignoring the community by beginning demolition without first going through a Uniform Land Use Review Process (ULURP), the series of meetings with the community board and the city planning commission that must take place before the new plan is approved.

 “They want to pretend that they are ‘making progress’ so that the community will believe that they have lost the battle,” said Sperry.
 “I have had conversations with people in the community who believe that it’s a ‘done deal,’ which to me is very disheartening.
 It seems that the community has gotten used to losing to the developer.”

-Two Trees bought the Domino Factory from Community Preservation Corporation Resources (CPC) last year.
+Two Trees the Domino Factory from Community Preservation Corporation Resources (CPC) last year.
 CPC’s own plan for developing the site was much hated by the community, but the ULURP for rezoning that it held in 2010 nevertheless ended with an approval.
 In March of this year, Two Trees unveiled their radical redesign of CPC’s plan.

 Community organization NAG, which is no fan of gentrification and is currently fighting tooth and nail against the developments in Greenpoint, released a statement two days ago offering its reluctant support of Two Trees’s new version of a developed Domino, citing its increase in open space and affordable housing, as well as its promise to put local businesses in its retail space.